Jean Burgess (bishop): Ordained ministry

-Burgess was educated at the University of Nottingham and ordained in 2004.
-After a curacy in Church Gresley she was priest in charge at St Alkmund and St Werburgh, Derby until her appointment as Archdeacon of Bolton in March 2018.
+In March 2018, she was appointed Archdeacon of Bolton in the Diocese of Manchester.
 She was also appointed Archdeacon of Salford effective 1 July 2020 and thereafter called "Archdeacon of Bolton and Salford".
 It was announced in March 2023 that Burgess was to become Archdeacon of Bournemouth in the Diocese of Winchester; she was duly collatied on 25 June 2023.